Need help? Rather speak to a person? Call 0800 044 3194 or click here to complete the form below and we’ll call you

-Can I go Bankrupt if I am a Doctor
+Can you go Bankrupt if you are a Medical Doctor?

 If you are a doctor in an NHS practice you are likely to be employed by a local Primary Care Trust.
-If you declare yourself bankrupt the Trust as your employer has the right to terminate your contract of employment.
-However this will not be automatic.
+If you declare yourself bankrupt then under the terms of your employment the Trust may have the right to terminate your contract.

-The Trust will consider the circumstances on a case-by-case basis.
-The decision will normally ultimately lie with the Trust Chief Executive.
-Given this you should speak to the Chief Executive about your intentions first.
-You must get their agreement not terminate your contract if you went through the bankruptcy process.
+Given this you should speak to the Chief Executive (or senior management) about your intentions before proceeding with your application.
+You must get their agreement not terminate your contract if you go through with the process.

-BE Tip: If you are an NHS GP trading as a Limited company either alone or with other doctors you must take advice before declaring bankruptcy.
-You would have to resign as a director of the company for the period of your bankruptcy.
+If you are an NHS GP trading as a Limited company either alone or with other doctors speak to us for more advice.
+You would have to resign as a director for the period of your bankruptcy.

-If you are a sole director then a new director will have to be appointed to manage the business while you are Bankrupt.
+This will cause a problem if you are the only director.
+In this situation a new director will have to be appointed to the business before you resign.

-BMD Tip: The Medical equipment owned by a doctor for use in their practice is considered to be Tools of Trade.
-As such they are exempt assets and cannot be claimed by the Official Receiver in bankruptcy.
+Medical equipment owned by a doctor for personal use in their practice is normally considered a Tool of the Trade.
+As such it should not be at risk in bankrupty.